 Read Troy’s blog post.

 See how Microsoft Power Apps and Azure services help Manuela Pichler and other developers at Virgin Atlantic to build line-of-business apps faster and easier.

 Learn about Power Apps.

 Learn Azure step by step with detailed guidance that includes an interactive tutorial.Browse learning paths

-Explore reference apps and samplesTake a look at these open-source repositories with reference apps and code samples.
+Explore reference apps and samplesCheck out these open-source repositories with reference apps and code samples.

 Learn Azure in a month

-Get quick lessons that you can complete on your lunch break in the e-book Learn Azure in a month of lunches.Download the e-book
+Get quick lessons you can complete on your lunch break in the e-book Learn Azure in a Month of Lunches.Download the e-book